deshpandega/client-app/README.md

-# Client
+# Client Application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+This is the frontend application for project **Hobbie Locale** This project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+#### Authors / Contributors

+Mitali

+Ruchi

+Amitha

+Shamal

+Gaurang

+## To resolve dependencies, run following commands

+Clone this repository on local machine.
+Open bash terminal and run following commands:

+`cd /path/to/client-app`

+`npm install`

+This will install all the dependencies for this project.

 ## Development server